Janney coupler

+Types

-There are many variations of knuckle coupler in use today, and even more from the past, some variants of knuckle couplers include:
+There are many variations of knuckle coupler in use today, and even more from the past.
+Some variants of knuckle couplers include:

 Janney: the American original, a rather finicky coupler; reportedly annoying to make open and close.
 This design was obsolete by 1900.

 MCB: In the latter 1880s the Master Car Builder's Association (MCB) were faced with choosing a standard from the multitude of mutually incompatible automatic coupler designs then on offer.
-They could not, with any effect, chose a single design, but favored Janney's.
+They could not, with any effect, choose a single design, but favored Janney's.
 The patent holders either proposed, or were persuaded, to release their rights to the Janney coupler's mating profile, and in 1888 a slightly modified profile became the MCB standard.
 Thus the MCB standard initially specified only the interface between MCB automatic knuckle couplers, leaving all other aspects to open competition between manufactures.
 There were a number of revisions and additions to the standards over the next two decades, with extensive updates in 1899.
-By then there were a great many variations of MCB couplers in use - an 1899 Knuckle Identification Chart illustrates 78 mutually incompatible knuckles.
+By then there were a great many variations of MCB couplers in use - an 1899 knuckle identification chart illustrates 78 mutually incompatible knuckles.
 Further revisions to the standard followed through 1916, when what is now known as the AAR type D was recommended as the North American standard coupler.
 However some of the better MCB couplers remained in use for decades, and a few are still manufactured for non-interchange service or export.

-The slotted Knuckle variation is a transitional type, used by railroads or in regions that are converting from Link-and-Pin couplers to Knuckle couplers.
+The slotted-knuckle variation is a transitional type, used while converting from link-and-pin couplers to knuckle couplers.
 Here the vertically pivoted knuckle has a horizontal slot through its exposed width, with a vertical pin hole through the knuckle tip.
-With the knuckle closed and locked, a coupling Link can be inserted through the slot and pined through the vertical hole, allowing coupling to cars fitted with the older Link-and-Pin system.
+With the knuckle closed and locked, a coupling link can be inserted through the slot and pined through the vertical hole, allowing coupling to cars fitted with the older link-and-pin system.
 Slotted knuckles were common in North America prior to 1900, in South Africa after 1925, and anywhere else during this conversion.
 They are rarely found after conversion is complete.

-AAR: In the first decade of the 1900s there were upwards of 75 makes of MCB Standard compliant couplers in use on North American railroads.
+AAR: In the first decade of the 1900s there were upwards of 75 makes of MCB standard-compliant couplers in use on North American railroads.
 All of these could couple together.
 Practically none shared internal design or parts.
 Most were offered with multiple shank patterns to match different draft gears - the Tower coupler had 16.
-With freight cars freely interchanged throughout the continent's standard gauge lines, the problem of maintaining these couplers fell upon all roads, and prompt repair of damaged couplers was effectively impossible.
+With freight cars freely interchanged throughout the continent's standard-gauge lines, the problem of maintaining these couplers fell upon all roads, and prompt repair of damaged couplers was effectively impossible.